 Heat does have a role, but only four or five days after the muscle was injured and the swelling has gone down.
 At that point, heat can increase circulation in the injured area which will promote healing.
 Many runners alternate heat with ice, but only after the swelling has subsided.
 Some runners also use a heat source to warm up a leg muscle—typically hamstrings and calf muscles—before a workout.

-But after a muscle has been strained or injured, use ice as soon as possible to reduce the severity of the injury.
+But after a muscle has been strained or injured, use ice as soon as possible to reduce the severity of the injury, but please don’t think that ice is all you need, depending on the injury you may also need physical therapy rehabilitation.

 Using ice properly, is easy.
 Just fill a large plastic bag with crushed ice and apply it to the injured muscle.
 Put a towel underneath you to soak up the melting ice.
 Apply the ice for 15-20 minutes.
 If the ice is too cold or your skin is too sensitive, place a thin towel between your skin and the ice.